Why are migrants from India attempting to reach the EU via 'Balkan route?' | DW | 24.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Officials in Serbia say more migrants from India have been joining those from other South Asian countries to reach the EU by irregular means over the past few months.
+Officials in Serbia say more people from India have been joining migrants from other South Asian countries in trying to reach the EU by irregular means over the past few months.

-In the Serbian border city of Kikinda, located close to Hungary and Romania, around 100 Indian migrants are living in a reception center after being denied entry into the European Union.
+In the Serbian border city of Kikinda, located close to Hungary and Romania, about 100 Indian migrants are living in a reception center after being denied entry into the European Union.

 Its proximity to two EU member states makes Kikinda a popular destination for migrants.